khariche/LibreScroll_RMB/README.md

 A "standard" coarse scrollwheel step is 120, and the smallest step is 1.

 ### Flick Mode
 When enabled, releasing middle-mouse-button will not stop the scrolling momentum.

 Press any button again (or move the actual wheel) to stop the momentum.

+### ThinkPad Mode
+When enabled, scrolling snaps to either horizontal or vertical, never both at the same time.

+This emulates how scrolling works on ThinkPad TrackPoints.

 ### Pause/Unpause
 Temporarily disable the utility if you need to use the unmodified behavior in another app.